 Overview

 I'm proposing an instrumental variables strategy to estimate whether deforestation causes worse health outcomes for young children in tropical developing countries.
-The core challenge is that deforestation is endogenous: it clusters in poor areas with bad governance, so it's hard to separate the effect of tree loss from underlying poverty.
+The core challenge is that deforestation is endogenous.
+It clusters in poor areas with bad governance, so it's hard to separate the effect of tree loss from underlying poverty.
 My proposed instrument exploits the fact that unusually dry years cause more burning during land clearing.
 Whether a given year is dry is effectively random with respect to child health, but it strongly predicts how much fire and smoke communities near deforestation experience.

 The data will come from three sources: the Hansen Global Forest Change Dataset for satellite-derived tree cover loss, NASA FIRMS for active fire data, and DHS Surveys for child health outcomes across tropical developing countries.